bluesky-social/atproto/README.md

 The source code for the Bluesky Social client app (for web and mobile) can be found at [bluesky-social/social-app](https://github.com/bluesky-social/social-app).

+Go programming language source code is in [bluesky-social/indigo](https://github.com/bluesky-social/indigo), including the BGS implementation.

 ## Developer Quickstart

-You'll need Node.js version 18; we recommend [`nvm`](https://github.com/nvm-sh/nvm) for managing Node installation.
-This repository uses `pnpm` to manage multiple packages, which you can install with `npm install --global pnpm`.
+We recommend [`nvm`](https://github.com/nvm-sh/nvm) for managing Node.js installs.
+This project requires Node.js version 18. `pnpm` is used to manage the workspace of multiple packages.
+You can install it with `npm install --global pnpm`.

 There is a Makefile which can help with basic development tasks: